The new ingenious crime thriller featuring Chief Inspector Armand Gamache, from number one New York Times bestselling author Louise Penny

 The entrancing new crime thriller featuring Chief Inspector Armand Gamache, from number one New York Times bestselling author Louise Penny

-But it isn't the only menace Gamache is facing.
-The investigation into the events that led to his suspension has dragged on, and Armand is taking increasingly desperate measures to rectify previous actions.
-As he does, Armand Gamache begins to see his own blind spots - and the terrible things hiding there . . .
+Armand sets about investigating, but meanwhile he is taking increasingly desperate measures to rectify the recent events that led to his suspension.
+As he does, he begins to see his own blind spots - and the terrible things hiding there . . .

 Praise for the award-winning Chief Inspector Armand Gamache series: